POWER OF ATTORNEY

 WILL YOUR POWER OF ATTORNEY FOR HEALTH CARE BE RECOGNIZED IN ANOTHER STATE?

-Most other states’ statutes provide Powers of Attorney’s for Healthcare.
+Most other states’ statutes provide Powers of Attorney for Healthcare.
 However, a problem may arise, the document must be witnessed and/or notarized, as may be required under another state’s law.
-Since there may be many variations among state laws, it is suggested that you have your Power of Attorney for Healthcare document both witnessed and notarized.
+Since there may be many variations among state laws, it is suggested that you have your Power of Attorney for Healthcare documents both witnessed and notarized.

 OTHER THINGS TO CONSIDER

-After your Power of Attorney for Healthcare document is signed by you, witnessed and notarized (optional), you should send the original form to your agent and provide copies to your lawyer, your doctor and to family members or close friends on whom you can rely to act according to your interest and values.
+After your Power of Attorney for Healthcare document is signed by you, witnessed, and notarized (optional), you should send the original form to your agent and provide copies to your lawyer, your doctor, and to family members or close friends to whom you can rely to act according to your interest and values.